Aquafina-water-bottle/jp-mining-note/docs/docs/usage.md

     You cannot click on a blurred image to zoom.
 - Most things can be changed in the runtime options, including what tags can be used, the default initial state on PC/mobile, etc.

-!!! note
-    This was heavily inspired by
+- This was heavily inspired by
     [Marv's implementation](https://github.com/MarvNC/JP-Resources#anki-card-blur)
     of the same feature.